 Members of the public are welcome to attend this meeting and receive information about it.
 However, in order to enable the meeting to be held in a Covid-secure manner, places for members of the public are limited.
-Please email democraticsupport@northtyneside.gov.uk or call (0191) 643 5320
+Please email democraticsupport@northtyneside.gov.uk or call 0191 643 5318 if you wish to attend or require further information.

 North Tyneside Council wants to make it easier for you to get hold of the information you need.
-We are able to provide our documents in alternative formats including Braille, audiotape, large print and alternative languages.
+We are able to provide our documents in alternative formats including Braille, audiotape, large print and alternative languages